21 Analytics logo

 What is the scope of the Travel Rule in Switzerland?

 Article 2 of the Anti Money Laundering Act (AMLA) defines which entities/activities are in scope.
-It should be read in conjunction with the related FINMA circulars and guidance articles, particularly for the application of the Travel Rule FINMA guidance 02/2019 "payments on the blockchain".
-In this guidance, FINMA mentioned that "Switzerland has always applied the Anti-Money Laundering Act to blockchain service providers", and especially article 10 AMLO-FINMA on the required information in payment transactions.
+It should be read in conjunction with the related FINMA circulars and guidances, and in particular for the application of the Travel Rule, with FINMA Guidance 02/2019 “payments on the blockchain”

-According to Article 7 of the Anti Money Laundering Ordinance (AMLO), a VASP is deemed to practice its activity professionally if it fulfils any of the following :
+According to Article 7 of the Anti Money Laundering Ordinance (AMLO), a VASP is deemed to practice its activity professionally should it fulfil any of the following:

-• achieves a gross revenue of more than CHF 50,000 per calendar year;
+• achieve a gross revenue of more than CHF 50,000 per calendar year;

-• established business relationships with more than 20 contractual parties per calendar year;
+• have established business relationships with more than 20 contractual parties per calendar year;

-• has unlimited control of third-party funds in excess of CHF 5 million, or
+• have unlimited control of third-party funds in excess of CHF 5 million, or

-• performs transactions at a volume of more than CHF 2 million per year
+• perform transactions at a volume of more than CHF 2 million per year.

 Who is the supervisory body for VASPs in Switzerland?